Code-Institute-Submissions/codeinstituteproject1/README.md

 ### Surface

 #### Colours
 The first element of the projects final presentation was to select a colour scheme that would be suitable for the band. performing an Image search for the band led me to the logo below.
-An additonal browse of The monkees facebook page also led me to the image promoting the tour attached below.
+An additional browse of The monkees facebook page also led me to the image promoting the tour attached below.

 <p text-align="center">
  <img src="./Assets/Images/monkees-logo.png" alt="Monkees Band Logo" width=400px>
  <img src="./Assets/Images/TIParts/title.png" alt="Tour Logo for the Monkees" width=400px>